Hamas in the First Intifada: Opposition to peace negotiations

 When Egyptian President Hosni Mubarak proposed a 10-point peace initiative based on elections in September 1989, to which Arafat had signalled potential agreement, Hamas came out in opposition.
 In its 47th leaflet, it accused Mubarak and other Arab states of "working on American orders to tame the Palestinian people."
 In its 51st leaflet, Hamas warned that any Palestinian that negotiated with Israel "will be regarded a traitor."

-Hamas opposed the Madrid Conference of 1991.
+Hamas opposed the Madrid Conference of 1991, held in early November 1991.
 Instead, it sent a delegate to the Iranian government's International Conference on Supporting Palestine Intifada in Tehran that autumn.
 When Madrid Conference negotiators returned to Palestine to hold public forums, Hamas attempted to forcibly break up the forums.
+In the occupied territories, Hamas supporters protesting against the Madrid Conference clashed violently with PLO supporters demonstrating in support of the Conferefence, and issued threats to Palestinians who refused to take part in general strikes that it attempted to call against the Conference.

 Hamas subsequently opposed the 1993 Oslo Accords, and refused to take part in the newly-formed Palestinian Authority.
 In the short-term, this opposition lead to a decrease in Hamas's popularity, as Palestinians inside the occupied territories broadly welcomed the Accords.
 In the long-term, however, according to Palestinian sociologist Jamil Hilal, Hamas "presented itself as the main opposition to the Oslo Accords and succeeded in becoming a major political (and armed) force with the failure of the Oslo Accords to lead to a sovereign Palestinian State with East Jerusalem as its capital."